MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-power-platform-app-integration.md

 description: Learn how to approve your custom apps that are submitted using the Teams App Submission API in Microsoft Teams.
 ---

-# View and manage Power Platform apps in Microsoft Teams
+# View and manage Power Platform apps in the Microsoft Teams admin center

 ## Overview